pantheon-systems/documentation/style-guide.md

 ### Code Snippets

-Any bits of code should be wrapped in backticks. `` Any standalone code blocks should use [backtick code fencing](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks "Markdown extra fenced code blocks.
+Any bits of code should be wrapped in backticks. `` Any standalone code blocks should use [backtick code fencing](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks "Markdown extra fenced code blocks.")

 ### Links

 Only link the title of the article or name of a site, not the entire leading sentence or any ending punctuation.
-For example: `[Guide Title](/guide/guid-title "Pantheon's Guide to doing something somewhere")` will yeild [Guide Title](/guide/guid-title "Pantheon's Guide to doing something somewhere").
+For example: `[Guide Title](/docs/articles/wordpress/guide-title "Pantheon's Guide to doing something in WordPress")` will yeild [Guide Title](/docs/articles/wordpress/guide-title "Pantheon's Guide to doing something in WordPress").

-### Anchor Tags
+### Anchor Links

 Use headings in a logical manner.
-The system we use should generate these from the headings as a TOC block.
+The site will automatically generate anchor links for H2 and H3 tags, and place them in a Table of Contents in the right column.
+Generated links will be "pretty".

 ## Accessibility